 It was as early as the late 50’s when Arai started to import Fender guitars and amplifiers from the US, although at that time the Japanese market was not quite ready for the electric guitar!
 With the advent of rock n’ roll demand for electric guitars took-off.
-Arai released its first ARIA brand electric guitars in 1963.
-Exporting to the US followed with models including the 1532T and 1802T.
+Arai released its first ARIA brand electric guitars in early 60s and soon after started to export to the US followed with models including the 1532T and 1802T.

 To counter the decline of the solid body electric guitar boom, Arai released the Aria Diamond series hollow body semi-acoustic guitars.
 Aria Diamond was named after the imitation diamond inlayed into the headstock.
-This series lead to the release of the 1202 and 1302 models in 1966 and caused nothing short of a sensation in Japan.
-From 1967 Aria added a variety of models including the solid body 1962T, R-320, and violin shaped 12-string and bass guitars, and a full acoustic guitar, the 1262.
+This series lead to the release of the 1202 models in 1966 and caused nothing short of a sensation in Japan.
+From 1967 Aria added a variety of models including the solid body 1702T, R-320, and violin shaped 12-string and bass guitars, and a full acoustic guitar.

 In 1975, Aria Pro II was developed from Aria’s custom shop making high-end models for professional users.
 In 1976, Aria Pro II released its first original model, the PE-1500.